Alexei Yashin: Return to Russia (2007–2012)

-During the summer of 2011, the New York Islanders and Yashin discussed the possibility of Yashin returning to play for the team in the 2011–12 season.
+In the 2011 offseason, the New York Islanders and Yashin discussed the possibility of Yashin returning to play for the team in the 2011–12 season.
 Ultimately, the two sides failed to come to terms and Yashin subsequently signed a one-year deal with CSKA Moscow for the 2011–12 season.
+He made 43 appearances for CSKA, scoring nine goals and 20 points.
 Following the 2011–12 season, Yashin retired.

 Management career

 In December 2012, Russian Hockey Federation president Vladislav Tretiak appointed Yashin as the general manager of the Russia women's national ice hockey team.
+After his tenure as the general manager ended, he was named an assistant coach of the Russian men's national team on 23 August 2013.